 A NEW APPROACH

-Graduates can expect to move fluidly and confidently throughout the academic and professional sectors as our curriculum is structured upon the training of superior scientists apt at effectively addressing the complex challenges related to infectious disease dynamics in changing ever-changing environments.
+Graduates can expect to move fluidly and confidently throughout the academic and professional sectors.
+Our curriculum is oriented at effectively addressing the challenges related to infectious disease dynamics in changing environments.

 THE TRAINING EXPERIENCE

 IDEAS devised a PhD curriculum comprised of the four essential objectives for scientific research.